Major Quirk | Serving Relevant Aggregated Feeds

 The Art & Making Of Frankenstein: Written and Directed by Guillermo del ToroStandard Trade EditionHardcoverBy Sheila O'MalleyIntroduction by Oscar Isaac; Foreword by Guillermo del ToroPublisher: Insight EditionsRelease Date: October 2…

-- 74 days ago 3 Nov 25, 6:49pm -
+- 3 Nov 25, 6:49pm -

 • New Book Tie-Ins Coming For Guillermo del Toro’s ‘Frankenstein’